 Medical Aid Benefits for Retired Seniors

-Once you hit 60 you’re entitled to a few benefits such as being able to enjoy movies at reduced rates and shop for less at a supermarket.
-But what about medical aid benefits for retired seniors?
-If you’ve been working all your life and have been a member of your company’s medical aid, you may not like to know that your employer may no longer be subsidising your monthly medical aid contributions.
+Once you hit 60 you get a few benefits.
+These include enjoying movies at reduced rates and shop for less at a supermarket.
+But what about medical aid benefits for seniors who have retired?
+Perhaps you’ve been working all your life and have been a member of your company’s medical aid.
+Well, you may not like to know that your employer may no longer be subsidising your monthly medical aid contributions.
 Now that you’re retired, you may have to bear the cost of the medical aid premiums on your own.

-Medical Aid Benefits – Being a Senior Doesn’t Mean Better Rates
+Medical Aid Benefits for Seniors – Being a Senior Doesn’t Mean Better Rates

 In South Africa there is no medical aid plan that offers you better rates just because you’re a senior citizen.
 The benefits you find with a medical aid don’t change just because you’re considered a senior.
 It is dependent on the level of cover you have in terms of the plan you opt for.
-If you haven’t been part of a medical aid, you may even have to pay a late joiner fee to add to your regular monthly medical aid contributions.
+If you haven’t been part of a medical aid, you may even have to pay a late joiner fee.
+This will add to your regular monthly medical aid contributions.

 These late joiner fees are to protect medical aid providers from people who only join when they need the services of a medical aid.
 These penalties are then added on to the monthly medical aid contributions.

-Medical Aid Benefits – Late Joiner Fees Get Higher the Longer You Wait
+Medical Aid Benefits for Seniors – Late Joiner Fees Get Higher the Longer You Wait

 Late joiner penalty fees have been brought about to encourage people to join medical schemes as soon as possible.
-As it is, after the age of 35 you get penalised in what is known as age bands for the amount of years you haven’t been on a medical scheme.
+As it is, after the age of 35 you get penalised in what is known as age bands.
+This involves the number of years you haven’t been on a medical scheme.
 This can be quite terrible when you think that if you are just 1 to 4 years over the age when you join, you’ll have to pay a late joiner fee of 5%, whereas for 25 years or more beyond 35 you are looking at as much as 75% penalty fees.

 Senior citizens may well have to think of other options if they can’t afford to stay on their own medical aid.
 The truth is that many senior citizens are more in need of a medical aid than ever, whether a comprehensive medical aid or a hospital cash back plan.

-Medical Aid Benefits – Seniors have Waiting Periods Like Everyone Else
+Medical Aid Benefits for Seniors – Seniors have Waiting Periods Like Everyone Else